HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/building_website/site_search_forms.md

 -   **How do you want to return search results when a site visitor runs a search?**

-    The results of a search on HCL DX collections are displayed in the Search Center by default.
+    The results of a search on HCL Digital Experience (DX) collections are displayed in the Search Center by default.
 The Search Center is wired together with the search form in standard themes included with HCL DX.
 However, you can use the Search Results page template to create a search landing page that displays a list of search results when a site visitor runs a search query.
 The search landing page that you create can be placed anywhere in your site.
 Search results are automatically displayed on the new search landing page instead of in the Search Center.

 -   **Do you need to index documents of various formats, such as PDFs?**